tbrowder/RakuAdvent-WordPress/README.md

 - \<!-- Day N - My Advent Post Title --> [ON THE FIRST LINE ONLY]
 - \<!-- insert file-name code-type -->

 See the example file for an illustration of the title line.
+See the test file `t/02-example-advent-html.t` for an example of inserting code into the source file.

 Note the interaction of other html source tags with WP may not be as expected.
 You are encouraged to preview results and experiment for yourself.
 The WP website is still under development, and user input is encouraged.

 ## Planned features
 - Convert html to Github-flavored markdown